 – REFORM, UNIVERSAL SUFFRAGE, EQUAL REPRESENTATION, LOVE –

 Many of the banner poles were topped with the red cap of liberty – a powerful symbol at the time.

-Local magistrates watching from a window near the field panicked at the sight of the assembly, and read the riot act, effectively ordering what little of the crowd could hear them to disperse.
-Arrests were attempted by the local Yeomanry, the police of their day.
+Local magistrates watching from a window near the field panicked at the sight of the assembly.
+They read out the Riot Act, effectively ordering what little of the crowd could hear them to disperse.
+Arrests were attempted by the local Yeomanry – the police of their day.
 However, the crowd began linking arms preventing the arrests from taking place.

-Inevitable violence occurred as the calvary attacked the peaceful protesters.
-A known 18 people, including four women and a child, died from sabre cuts and trampling.
+Inevitable violence occurred as the cavalry attacked the peaceful protesters.
+A known 18 people, including four women and a child, died from saber cuts and trampling.
 Quite possibly more died but remain unknown.
-Nearly 700 men, women and children received extremely serious injuries.
+Nearly 700 men, women and children received serious injuries.

-Historians acknowledge that Peterloo was hugely influential in ordinary people winning the right to vote, led to the rise of the Chartist Movement from which grew the Trade Unions, and also resulted in the establishment of the Manchester Guardian newspaper.
+Historians acknowledge that Peterloo was hugely influential in ordinary people winning the right to vote, led to the rise of the Chartist Movement from which grew the Trade Unions.
+The massacre also resulted in the founding of the Manchester Guardian newspaper.

-The term ‘Peterloo’, was intended to mock the soldiers who attacked unarmed civilians by echoing the term ‘Waterloo’ – the soldiers from that battle being seen by many as genuine heroes.
+The term ‘Peterloo’, was intended to mock the soldiers who attacked unarmed civilians by echoing the word ‘Waterloo’ – the soldiers from that battle being seen by many as genuine heroes.

 In 2018, a commemorative plaque was unveiled for the 199th anniversary naming the 18 known people who died.